alien4cloud/alien4cloud.github.io/documentation/getting_started/getting_started.markdown

 {% endinfo %}

 {% warning %}
-For production settings we recommend you to read the advanced configuration section.
+For production settings we recommend you to read the (../advanced_configuration/advanced_configuration.html)[advanced configuration] section.
 {% endwarning %}